bquast/bquast.github.io/_posts/2022-06-17-attention-in-R.md

 word_4 = matrix(c(0,0,1), nrow=1)
 ```

-Next we stack the word embeddings into a single array (in this case a matrix).
+Next, we stack the word embeddings into a single array (in this case a matrix).
 ```
 # stacking the word embeddings into a single array
 words = rbind(word_1,